- After upgrading to Windows 10, many users reported that they can’t sync their AOL email.

 It’s true that many users enable proxy tools to protect their online privacy, but sometimes your proxy can interfere with the Mail app and cause synchronization issues.

-So these are some solutions that should help you with the AOL and Windows Mail issues, so feel free to try them all.
+So, these are some solutions that should help you with the AOL mail settings and Windows Mail issues, so feel free to try them all.

 If you have any other suggestions or questions, don’t hesitate to leave them in the comments section below and we’ll be sure to check them out.